5.2.7 Tools

 struct Config {

-long duration_ts_back; // Duration of recording after Trigger occurs
+long duration_ts_back; // Duration (ms) to record after Trigger occurrence

-long duration_ts_front; // Duration of recording before Trigger occurs
+long duration_ts_front; // Duration (ms) to record before Trigger occurrence

 int level; // Priority level

-std::string rosbag_path; // Local file path of rosbag after Trigger occurs
+std::string rosbag_path; // Local file path of the rosbag generated after Trigger

 int status; // Trigger status